nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 The archive files can be encrypted (`archive-encryption-enabled = true`) using GnuPG (OpenPGP compatible, RFC 4880).
 Please see e.g. [RFC 4880](https://www.ietf.org/rfc/rfc4880.txt) and [GnuPG](https://gnupg.org/) for more infomation about OpenPGP and GnuPG.

-By default the produced archive files contain messages from all the security server's members, but it's possible to group the archives by member or by subsystem if needed.
+By default, the produced archive files contain messages from all the security server's members, but it's possible to group the archives by member or by subsystem if needed.
 The grouping is controlled by the setting `archive-grouping`.

 When encryption is enabled, the archiving process expects to find a server signing key in `gpg-home-directory`.
 This key is used to sign the generated archive files and is automatically generated during the security server installation.
-In case grouping is `none` or no per-member key is available the `archive-default-encryption-key` is used to encrypt archive files.
+In case grouping is `none` or no per-member key is available, the `archive-default-encryption-key` is used to encrypt archive files.
 When grouping is set to `member` or `subsystem`, the archiving process uses per-member keys if they are available in `archive-encryption-keys-dir`.

 Archive encryption keys must be OpenPGP public keys suitable for encryption.
 In the following example, we generate a new keypair for a member with defaults and no expiration.
 The second gpg-command exports the public key.